Kannely/hackathon2021/README.md

 python manage.py runserver
 ```

-When you are done you can leave the virtual environments with the command:
+When you are done, you can leave the virtual environment with the command:
 ```
 deactivate
 ```